Using Slackware Docker Containers

-So with the word of mouth reputation that Slackware has for stability and the ease of deployment of Docker I couldn’t wait to start using Slackware on Docker.
+So with the focus that Slackware has on stability and the ease of deployment of Docker I couldn’t wait to start using Slackware Docker containers.

 Although I really wanted to start making my own base images I was left scratching my head after seeing a

 Makefile on vbatts' repository for Slackware on Docker.
 Why was a Makefile being used in this context?

 It turns out that when creating custom images for docker it is more common than not to use Make in order to get a set of mechanisms in place to differentiate the requirements of one part of the build and another.
 My guess here is that vbatts is using this method for that reason.

 So with that bit of information now in mind it made more sense to see a Makefile in the documentation.
 Now I had to see how the script worked.

 I got to work on the image, I wanted to see a dry run of what make would be doing in order to better understand the process that I was about to launch, so after cloning the repository to my system I did:

 sudo \ VERSION="14.2" \ USER="user" \ BUILD_NAME="slackware" \ bash mkimage-slackware.sh

 After seeing this I read over the contents of the mkimage-slackware.sh and noticed that this is where the base system is crated for the resulting image.
 This means that you can modify what packages are included in your base image, which creates the perfect opportunity to create custom base images using the base Slackware release packages.
 That is a big deal, again this means that you will get stability, size, and speed benefits due to the Slackware ways.
 I then ran the following: